-The completed application for enrollment will be added to the program interest list on the date the application is received by the College.
-The applicant will be notified about this action by letter.
-Periodic letters will thereafter be sent to those with applications on lengthy interest lists to confirm their continued interest.
-When an opening becomes available, notification will be sent to the next applicant on the interest list, along with a scheduled orientation date.
-If the applicant declines or does not respond to the notification of an opening in the desired program, the Tennessee College of Applied Technology may decide to delay the applicant's entry to the next available vacancy.
-If the applicant declines the opportunity for enrollment twice, their enrollment application will be retired, and the student removed from the Priority Wait List.
-After an enrollment application is retired, an applicant may still re-apply at any time.
+The completed online application for enrollment will be added to the program interest list when the College receives the application.
+The applicant will be notified about this action by email.
+After that, periodic emails may be sent to those with applications on lengthy interest lists to confirm their continued interest in the program.
+When an opening becomes available, a notification will be emailed to the students on the interest list.
+Once confirmed, an orientation email will be sent.
+Suppose the applicant declines or does not respond to the notification of an opening in the desired program.
+In that case, the TCAT will remove the application and the prospective student will need to reapply.

-Prior to, or upon, the first day of attendance at Tennessee College of Applied Technology, each new student will participate in a group orientation session, which acquaints him or her with institutional policies, functions, and personnel.
+Before, or upon, the first day of attendance at TCAT, each new student will participate in a group orientation session, which acquaints him or her with institutional policies, functions, and personnel.
 The orientation process is an ongoing program which involves departmental orientation, safety policies, and development of work attitudes, habits, and behaviors which help the student to use the resources available to him/her most effectively while at the Tennessee College of Applied Technology.
 Applicants who cannot attend their assigned orientation should reschedule with Student Services in advance.
-Those failing to attend their assigned orientation who still desire to attend should reapply.
+Those failing to attend their assigned orientation who still desire to attend may need to reapply.